txtdirect/txtdirect/examples/README.md

 ```

 **Redirect to host provided in TXT record:**
-*Default: Redirect to "www"-subdomain on empty record*
+*Default: Redirect to example.com on empty record*
 ```
 txtdirect {
   redirect https://example.com